chawyehsu/chawyehsu.com/README.md

 2. All my blog posts **assets** content in [`pages/_assets`](pages/_assets) are licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
 3. Except for content in [`pages`](pages), all other **codes** content in this repository are licensed under the [MIT](https://opensource.org/licenses/MIT) license.
 4. Other not covered content should be copyrighted by default, do not use it without my permission.
-5. Please contact h404bi@outlook.com if you have any questions about the license.
+5. Please contact me if you have any questions about the license.